debjani-bhowmick/DRLND-Tennis/Report.md

 ## Result

-The agent was able to solve the 20 agent Reacher environment.
-The goal for the performance measure is an average reward of at least +30 over 100 episodes, and over all 20 agents.
+The agents were trained until an average score of +0.5 was achieved.The best-performing agents were able to solve the environment in 607 episodes, with a top score of 5.2 and a top moving average of 0.927.